-(Pictured here) Go on, whose (lovely and recommended) walk is it by the River Earn in Crieff?
+Pictured here) Go on, whose (lovely and recommended) walk is it by the River Earn in the Perthshire town of Crieff?
 Mary.

 So stick in the apostrophe and make it Mary’s.
 I’ve a good mind to let the dogs off the leads just to spite them.
 That’ll teach the ‘cooncil’ to make punctuation errors.

 So far, the possessing has been done by singular people, like Mary here, or things.

 With plurals, same rule applies: as soon you can see who did the possessing – stick on that little flag.